 Using as indicator the marginal contribution, direct transfers are always equalizing and direct taxes are equalizing except in Colombia, Ghana and Tanzania.
 The marginal contribution of direct transfers is higher than the marginal contribution of direct taxes in most countries except for Costa Rica, Jordan, Mexico and Peru.
 Indirect taxes are more often equalizing than not (which may come as a surprise).
 The effect of indirect taxes is unequalizing in Colombia, Georgia, Indonesia, Jordan, Russia but equalizing in Bolivia, Brazil, Chile, Costa Rica, Ecuador, El Salvador, Ghana, Mexico, Peru, South Africa, Tanzania, Sri Lanka, and Uruguay and neutral in Armenia.
 In Chile, indirect taxes are regressive, and yet equalizing.
 That is, in this country one finds the counter-intuitive result uncovered by Lambert (2001): a regressive tax is not always unequalizing because its effect depends on the distribution of all the other fiscal interventions combined.
-Indirect subsidies are equalizing except in Armenia, Ghana, and Tanzania, and education and health spending are always equalizing except health spending in Jordan.
-Measured with respect to market income, the marginal contribution of contributory social security old-age pensions is equalizing in Argentina, Armenia, Brazil, Chile, Costa Rica, Ecuador, Indonesia, Jordan, Russia and Uruguay, neutral in Dominican Republic and unequalizing in Bolivia, Colombia, El Salvador, Guatemala, Honduras, Mexico, Peru and Tunisia.
+Indirect subsidies are equalizing except health spending in Jordan.
+Measured with respect to market income, the marginal contribution of contributory social security old-age pensions is equalizing in Argentina, Armenia, Brazil, Chile, Costa Rica, Ecuador, Indonesia, Iordan, Russia and Uruguay, neutral in Dominican Republic and unequalizing in Bolivia, Colombia, El Salvador, Guatemala, Honduras, Mexico, Peru and Tunisia.